smartprocure/futil-js/README.md

 ### toggleElement
 `(any, array) -> array` Removes an element from an array if it's included in the array, or pushes it in if it doesn't.
 Immutable (so it's a clone of the array).

+### toggleElementBy
+`bool -> value -> list -> newList` Just like toggleElement, but takes an iteratee to determine if it should remove or add.
+This is useful for example in situations where you might have a checkbox that you want to represent membership of a value in a set instead of an implicit toggle.
+Used by includeLens.

 ## Object